ryco117/crab_nat/README.md

 * NAT-PMP:
   * https://www.rfc-editor.org/rfc/rfc6886#section-3.2.1 states that NAT-PMP clients should listen for external IP address changes from the gateway.
 This is not currently implemented, and I am unsure how useful this would be.
 * PCP:
-  * https://www.rfc-editor.org/rfc/rfc6887#section-11.1 states that the lifetime value on error indicates how long the error will persist for.
-This is not returned to the caller.
   * PCP supports more protocols than just UDP and TCP which are not yet added.
 I'm open to supporting more protocols if they are requested.
   * PCP defines a number of operation `Options` which are not implemented.
 I'm open to supporting some options if they are requested.
   * PCP describes an `Announce` operation, which I don't plan to implement.